-- This involved taking about fifteen photographs for each species of which three good ones can be chosen to satisfy each of the above.
+- This involved taking around fifteen photographs for each species of which three of the best can be chosen to satisfy each of the above criteria.

-- A thorough knowledge of the plants and their natural habitat and their flowering seasons was required for this task as they are found in different parts of the country, their flowering seasons are varied and plants are recognized by people by different ‘Common Sinhala names’ according to the geographical areas where they are found.
+- • A thorough knowledge of these plants with regard to their natural habitat and their flowering seasons was required for this task as they are found in various parts of the country and their flowering patterns vary considerably.
+Another important fact is that, plants are identified by people by different ‘Common Sinhala names’ (common local names)according to the geographical locations where they are found growing naturally.

 6. Writing down the Ayurveda Usage

-- For each plant, several publications had to be referred to, and more specifically, the key features described had to compare with the photographs to ensure accuracy of our research.
+- In order to ensure the accuracy of our research, several publications had to be referred to in respect of each individual plant.
+More specifically, the key features described had to compare well with the photographs taken for each plant respectively.

-- The key objective for this task was to take great care in matching the photographs according to the morphology of the plant thereby making sure the correct scientific name was the equivalent for that particular English name and the Sinhala name of the same plant.
+- The key objective for this task was to take great care in matching the photographs according to the morphology of the plant thereby making sure the correct scientific name designated was the equivalent for that particular plant's English name and the Sinhala (local) name.

 7. Construction of the database and website

-- This information was researched by the team of Ayurveda Doctors working at Barberyn’s Institute of Ayurveda and Alternative Medicine.
-The knowledge of these university trained physicians gained was supplemented by traditional physicians who have each worked in this field for over 50 years and continue to support the project.
+- • This information was researched by the team of Ayurveda Doctors working at Barberyn’s Institute of Ayurveda and Alternative Medicine.
+The knowledge of these professionals was supplemented by traditional physicians each of whom has worked in this field for over fifty years and continue to support this project.

-- The Ayurveda usage and the parts of plants used in medication have been documented alongside the morphological descriptions of the plants in the web.
+- The Ayurveda usage and the parts of plants used in medication have been documented alongside the morphological descriptions of the plants in the website.

-- The completed website is the first of its kind to be produced in Sri Lanka and is bound to have infinite number of uses in different fields, including botanical value, preservation of bio-diversity and eco-systems, and in teaching and practicing Ayurveda medicine.
+- This website is the first of its kind to be produced in Sri Lanka and is bound to have infinite number of uses in different fields, not only for its botanical value, but also in preservation of bio-diversity and eco-systems, and in the teaching and practicing Ayurveda medicine.

-We’re hoping this will be a valuable resource for Ayurveda practitioners, academics and people interested in health from all around the world.
+We’re hoping this will be a valuable resource for Ayurveda practitioners, academics and people interested in health as well as eco conservation from around the world.